seancdavis/seancdavis-com/www/src/blog/posts/2015-03-09-connect-to-a-remote-mysql-database-in-rails.md

 tags:
   - mysql
   - ruby-on-rails
 description: Using a remote database with rails is useful for collaborating on projects or for keeping all your data in one place.
 Here's how to get it set up from scratch.
+image: /blog/default/default-green-03.png
 ---

 Whether it's to share a development database among team members, or to keep a production database on a server separate from the application, or for any other reason, it can be useful to run a rails app by connecting to a remote database.